DogFingerStudios/Yanorra/Wiki/Velu.md

 ### Location

-Velu is located in the northern half of East Yanorra, bordered by the Valka Ocean to the west, with maritime trade routes in the north connecting to Duvessa via the Riftlands.
+Velu is located in the northern half of East Yanorra, bordered by the Veloku Ocean to the west, with maritime trade routes in the north connecting to Duvessa via the Riftlands.
 To the south lie sparsely populated and unclaimed lands, while the eastern coast faces the Eastvoid Ocean.

 ### Terrain